How we got started

-How we got started: A call for a centre for universal design was made at the inaugural Australian Universal Design Conference held in Sydney in August 2014.
-There was much support for this idea, by both speakers and by delegates.
+A call for a centre for universal design was made at the inaugural Australian Universal Design Conference held in Sydney in August 2014.
+Speakers and delegates supported this idea.
 At the 2nd Australian UD Conference an announcement was made about the establishment of Centre for Universal Design Australia as a not for profit entity.
 We gained Charity status in November 2017 and tax deductibility in April 2022.
 Jane Bringolf tells the story in the video below.

-Our key activity is to maintain this website and produce a weekly newsletter of the latest web posts.
+Our key activity is maintaining this website and producing a weekly newsletter of the latest posts.
 Our first online training, Introduction to Universal Design was launched on October 2017 and our second on housing policy in April 2020.
 We held our 3rd Australian Universal Design Conference in Brisbane in September 2018.
 The 4th was held in May 2021 in Melbourne.
-You can download the 2018-2019 Annual Report to find out more about our activities.
+You can download our Annual Reports to find out more about our past activities.

-The Directors of the Board are: Dr Jane Bringolf, Dr Phillippa Carnemolla, Prof Philip Taylor, Ms Sarah Davidson, Mr John Evernden, Dr Penny Galbraith, Ms Tanisha Cowell and Dr Emily Steel.
+The Directors of the Board are: Dr Jane Bringolf, Dr Phillippa Carnemolla, Prof Philip Taylor, Ms Sarah Davidson, Mr John Evernden, Dr Penny Galbraith and Dr Emily Steel.

 Vision and Mission